Killermaschine88/Development/README.md

 The prefix you want your bot to reply to (defaults to ?)

 ## LOGGING
-If the bot should log various tasks into the console (defaults to ?)
+If the bot should log various tasks into the console (defaults to false)